Covid-19 Safety Guidelines

 What should I bring?

-- Face coverings must be worn at the JCC at all times except when in one of the pools.
-We recommend having a spare on hand or purchasing through the J Store on the JCCOTP App.
+- We recommend having a spare on hand or purchasing through the J Store on the JCCOTP App.
 If your health situation dictates that you cannot wear a mask, we invite you to join when it’s safer for you.

 What risk mitigation strategies has the JCC implemented?